 We will invite submissions on a wide range of interdisciplinary topics, including, but not limited to: corpus-based, psycholinguistic and cognitive approaches to the study of phraseology, the computational treatment of multi-word expressions, and practical applications in translation, lexicography and language learning, teaching and assessment.

-EUROPHRAS 2019 invites three types of submissions: regular papers, short papers and poster presentations.
+EUROPHRAS 2019 invites four types of submissions: regular papers, short papers, poster papers and abstracts.

 Each submission will be reviewed by at least three members of the Programme Committee.
-The submission will be electronic, using the Softconf START conference management system which will be available at the conference website soon.
+The submission will be electronic, using the Softconf START conference management system.

 The Springer volume and the e-proceedings will be both available at the conference.